MrMoneyDeveloper/FrankTheLocalLLM-main/README.md

 ```
 ## Process Overview

-`run_all.sh` delegates to `frank_up.sh` which installs dependencies and launches
+`run_all.sh` orchestrates modular scripts to install dependencies and launch the

-the FastAPI backend, Celery worker and Vue.js front‑end.
-All output and any
+FastAPI backend, Celery worker and beat, the Vue.js front‑end, the .NET console
-errors from the bring‑up process are written to `logs/run_all.log` for
+app and Ollama.
+All output from the orchestration is written to
-troubleshooting.
+`logs/run_all.log` for troubleshooting.

 1. The Vue front‑end sends requests to the FastAPI backend under `/api`.
 2. Notes are chunked and embedded into a Chroma vector store.